 Like most US mathematics graduate programs, we require applicants to take the Mathematics Subject Test of the GRE, which is given only a few times per year and for which it is necessary to sign up in advance.
 The purpose of this exam is to give us an idea of the mathematical preparation of our applicants.
 It is helpful to have a high score, though applicants with lower scores will still be considered if the rest of their application is strong.
 Applicants who took this exam in an earlier year can submit that score.
 In cases where it is impossible to take the exam in time, and where we are told of the problem in advance, it may be possible to consider the application without that, but in this case it is especially important for the applicant's mathematical knowledge and background to be clear from the rest of the application.
 Most non-native English speakers should also take the TOEFL exam, as explained below, concerning the English language requirement.
 Back to top.

 We want to know that applicants to our graduate program have sufficient ability in spoken English in order to participate fully in our program.
-For that reason, applicants are required to submit a TOEFL score (or alternatively, a score on the IELTS) if their native language is not English, unless their undergraduate studies were undertaken entirely in a country whose primary language is English.
+For that reason, applicants are required to submit a TOEFL score (or alternatively, a score on the IELTS) if their native language is not English (Institution code is 2926 and Department code is 0703), unless their undergraduate studies were undertaken entirely in a country whose primary language is English.
 On the TOEFL, we look for total scores of at least 100, and scores of at least 20 on the spoken English portion.
 Those who enter our Ph.D. program are required to pass a test of spoken English prior to the beginning of their second year at Penn, as are masters students who wish to serve as teaching assistants, if their native language is not English.
 This latter requirement can be met either by getting a score of at least 27 on the speaking part of the TOEFL, or by passing a special test that is given at Penn prior to the start of each semester (in August, December, and April).
 Incoming Ph.D. students who can gain from preparation for this exam are invited to participate in a summer International TA program that begins in June prior to the start of their graduate program, and they receive a stipend for doing so.
 Back to top.